matteocontrini/locuspocusbot/README.md

 Requirements:

-- .NET Core 6.0 SDK is installed
+- .NET 6.0 SDK is installed
 - MySQL is running on the host and port specified in the `appsettings.json` file
 - The `LocusPocusBot/bin/Debug/net6.0` directory contains the `appsettings.json` file